-Usually the monitoring system provides a dashboard where administrators can view the current status and manage the system, but ultimately notifications are crucial.
+Typically, the monitoring system has a dashboard where administrators can view the current status and manage the system, but ultimately notifications are crucial.
 Notifications are sent in real-time as soon as a faulty component is detected, they may be implemented through e-mail or preferably through instant messaging.

-Even though the main goal is notifying, in real-time, administrators about faults, collected information along the time is important and must preserved.
-Information about components status along the time can be used to build graphics representing status along the time, trends and other statistical information.
+Even though the main goal is notifying in real-time administrators about faults, collected information along the time is most important and must be preserved.
+Several kinds of data analysis over collected information may be undertaken to extract very valuable conclusions, e.g. regarding usage trends and security issues.